daaaanish17/Machine-Learning-Assignment/README.md

 # Machine-Learning-Assignment

 ## Information
-python libraries that are used in this assignment are
+Python libraries that are used in this assignment are:
 * Pandas
 * nltk(Natural Language Toolkit)
-* re(Regular Expression).
+* re(Regular Expression)

 Using nltk(Natural Language Toolkit) library to perform these tasks: